structurizr/structurizr.github.io/dsl/02-tutorial.md

 This code:

-- sets the foreground colour of all elements to white
+- sets the foreground colour and stroke of all elements to #0773af (blue)
-- sets the background colour of all software systems to green
-- sets the background colour of all people to a darker green
 - sets the shape of all people to a person shape
+- increases the line thickness for boundary boxes (e.g. the dashed line that shows the software system boundary on a container diagram)
+- increases the line thickness for relationships

 [![](/dsl/tutorial/5-1.png)](http://structurizr.com/dsl?src=https://docs.structurizr.com/dsl/tutorial/5.dsl&view=Diagram1)